-- "Safe Network Standards"; Safe Network 2013 (endorsed by the CIoS LSCB in January 2012) - "Keeping Children Safe in Education"; HM Government 2020
+- "Working Together to Safeguard Children"; HM Government 2018 - "Keeping Children Safe in Education"; HM Government 2020;2021

 1.3 Definition of Terms

 Definition of child

 The policy and procedures apply to all children and young people up to the age of 18 years, including unborn babies, who access our services.
 Within the document the terms "children" or "child" refer to all children and young people up to the age of 18 years.
 The fact that a child has become sixteen years of age, is living independently or is in further education, is in the armed forces, in hospital, or in prison or a young offender's institution, does not change their status or their entitlement to services or their protection under the Children Act 1989.
 When a young person reaches the age of 18 the responsibility for their well-being may transfer to adult service providers.
 Although they cease to be subject of the Safeguarding Children Procedures, some adults may continue to be vulnerable.